mparkergetz/Fly_Field_Traps/Software/StartUp_Protocol.md

     * Make sure beforehand that the pis can connect to this network on boot
     * After powering the pis and waiting 1 minute to ensure that the pis have connected then connect the laptop to the same network

-## Step 3.0: SSH into Pis
+## Step 3: Test Image on Pi through RealVNC
 * Determine the IP Address for the Pi running the following

     ` ping raspberrypi.local `

-* Now knowing the IP Address for the Pi ssh into the pi (it is understood that the user knows the pi's username and password)
+* Now knowing the IP Address for the Pi open VNC Viewer on the laptop and select the pi device with the appropriate IP address (it is understood that the user knows the pi's username and password)

+* User can also ssh into the pi using the following terminal command:

     ` ssh pi@[IPADDRESS] `

+* to run a test image on the pi go to the following directory

+* now execute the following command

+    `python3 Field_Trap.py -t `

+    OR IF AN HQ CAMERA (Telephoto or Wide Angle Lens)

+    `python3 Field_Trap_HQ.py -t `

+## Step 4: Check the RTC Time
+* Will need to verify the RTC time to current time to ensure that the RTC clock is working appropriately.
+    * This needs to be done before leaving for the field experiment, but also before starting the field experiment as a double check

+    ` sudo hwclock -r `

+## Step 5: Update control.json file on laptop
+* Run the Set_Control.py script to update the control.json file on the the laptop that will be extracted to the pi
-## Step 3.1: Open the VNC Viewer on Laptop and connect to the pi
+* Disconnect from the VNC Viewer if you haven't already and proceed to the terminal and go to the following directory:

+    ` cd ~/repositories/Fly_Field_Traps/Software/Image_Acquisition`

+* Run the following python command
+    * (be mindful that this control file is what will be used for each pi unless you change it before running the experiment on the pi)

+    ` python3 Set_Control.py`

+## Step 6: Run Start-Up Bash Script
-* On the Ubuntu Laptop open the vnc viewer and either enter or select the pi device that has the appropriate IP address.
+* Now that the control.json file has been updated with the appropriate time and duration you can then ssh into the pi device from the terminal

-## Step 4: Run Start-Up Bash Script
+    ` ssh pi@[IPADDRESS] `

-* Execute the start_exp.sh in order to initialize the GPS on serial port 0
+* Execute the start_exp.sh in order to pull the current control.json file, initialize the GPS on serial port 0, and start the timelapse and GPS scripts in the background
+    * with timelapse starting at x time (defined in control.json) and GPS going for x minutes
+    * gps data will be saved to a textfile, and the timelapse will record image files to a folder.

     ` ./start_exp.sh `

-* This will initialize but also run gpsdatatext.py and save the gpsdata to a text file

 * You can go to the following directory on the pi to determine whether or not the pi is recieving the GPS information

     `cd Field_Trap/GPS_data/YYYY-MMM-DD`

-## Step 5: RTC Time Check
-* Will need to verify the RTC time to current time to ensure that the RTC clock is working appropriately.
+* You can go to the following directory on the pi to determine whether the pi is saving images
-    * This needs to be done before leaving for the field experiment, but also before starting the field experiment as a double check

-    ` sudo hwclock -r `

-## Step 6: Set Experiment Start Time and Duration
-* The Set_Control.py script will be run to set framerate, start time and duration.
-Saves to a json file.
-    * Give youself some extra time to run 1 or 2 test images before starting the experiment

-    ` cd Field_Trap/Image_Acquisition `
-    ` python3 Set_Control.py `
+    `cd Field_Trap/Image_Acquisition/images/timelapse/YYYY-MMM-DD`

+    `more STARTTIME`

 ## Step 7: Run Test Image
 * Before the start the experiment take a test image with the following command